We meet at The Evangelical Church on the Island. Our worship meeting time is 4:30 PM on Saturdays.

 2. How does this story connect to Christ?

-4. What was the answer to the big picture question – ‘Who is our King’
+4. What was the answer to the big picture question – ‘Did Jesus ever sin?'

 FIND THE ANSWERS BELOW;